March 25, 2021

 Chemotherapy – Like most other forms of carcinoma, MRTs are also treated to a certain extent using drugs that can inhibit the growth of cancer cells.
 The dose is usually quite aggressive and can lead to some harsh side effects.

 Radiation Therapy – Children over the age of six months may undergo radiation therapy which involves administration of high-intensity x-rays to annihilate cancer cells.

-Stem Cell Transplantation – Extraction of healthy blood cells from the child’s body followed by administration of chemotherapy drugs to kill cancer cells are a part of stem cell transplantation.
+Stem Cell Transplantation – Extraction of healthy blood cells from the child’s body followed by administration of drugs to kill cancer cells.
 After the chemo rounds, the healthy blood cells are re-infused into the body.

 MRT survivors may have to lead their lives with several long-term effects of the cancer therapies that they have undergone, as well as a constant threat of development of secondary cancers.
 It is, therefore, essential to ensure that they get themselves checked every year to manage all the fallouts of MRT post-treatment.